The total gain or loss (as a percentage) that an investment realises over a given time period.

 The amount of borrowing a company or trust has relative to its share capital.
 Trusts that are geared have the ability to borrow money and therefore take advantage of wider investment opportunities.
 If a company is highly geared, its profits and losses can be greatly affected by even small changes in interest rates.

-A bond issued by a government to raise finance.
-Government bonds are negotiable and can be traded on the stock market.
-In the UK they are often referred to as gilts.
+A bond issued by a government to raise finance that is negotiable and can be traded on the stock market.
+In the UK, they are often referred to as gilts.

 A trust whose main objective is to maximise the value of the capital sum invested rather than generating income.

-Bonds issued by companies where there is perceived to be a higher risk of default – but also the potential for higher returns.
-Also known as sub-investment-grade bonds.
+Bonds issued by companies where there is perceived to be a higher risk of default – but also the potential for higher returns as they pay a higher yield.
+Also known as sub-investment-grade bonds, they have a lower credit rating than sovereign and investment-grade bonds.

 A trust whose main objective is to provide investors with a regular income from its investments.